- Plan Your Trip

 The Cayman Turtle Centre, the first commercial venture to domesticate Green Sea Turtles begins.
 It is founded as Mariculture Ltd by Irvin Naylor, Henry Hamlin, Dr. Samuel Ayres III & Anthony G.A.
 Fisher with the blessing of and an exclusive franchise from the Cayman Islands Government.

 To form the herd, eggs, adults and sub-adult turtles are collected from the wild.
 A minimum of 477,644 eggs were collected from Ascension Island, Costa Rica, Guyana and Suriname.

 Mating & hatching of the Green Sea Turtle in captivity is achieved.

-The Farm introduces a small group of yearling and hatchling Kemp's Ridley Sea Turtles - to establish a captive breeding colony of this endangered species and to obtain further biological data on this species in a controlled environment.
+The Centre introduces a small group of yearling and hatchling Kemp's Ridley Sea Turtles - to establish a captive breeding colony of this endangered species and to obtain further biological data on this species in a controlled environment.

-The idea for Boatswain’s Beach is born when Hurricane Michelle causes irreparable damage to the Turtle Farm.
+The idea for Boatswain’s Beach is born when Hurricane Michelle causes irreparable damage to the Turtle Centre.
 Several meetings involving planning teams, construction engineers, members of the public and representatives from both the government and the private sector results in a promise that Cayman will soon be home to one of the most exciting tourist attractions in the Caribbean.
 At this point, the marine adventure park may have been the only architectural project in the world involving cab drivers.

-Design work is completed and the group seeks planning permission for a world-class marine park created on 23 acres.
+Design work is completed, and the group seeks planning permission for a world-class marine park created on 23 acres.
 The project involves massive landscaping, construction of a host of new buildings encompassing 50,000 square feet, a series of sophisticated water-based features and more than a dozen subcontractors.

 Construction of the reception building and water features begin.
 When Hurricane Ivan descends on Cayman, the project suffers only minimal damage.